Start a Street Association

-Social distancing makes bringing things together more difficult.
-But, on the other hand, the recent renaissance of community spirit – and the sense that we need each other and are for each other – means that we are coming to an ideal time to try and give a simple structure to the community spirit that has shown itself and give it shape and the capacity to last.
+The recent renaissance of community spirit at the height of the pandemic – and the sense that we need each other and are for each other – means that we are coming to an ideal time to try and give a simple structure to the community spirit that has shown itself and give it shape and the capacity to last.

 Something like 100 houses is an ideal catchment area, so on a big street you might split it (and call yours xxxx Road south Street Association, or equivalent).

-The best thing to do, when social distancing requirements allow, is to put out a letter like the one shown on this page, and downloadable here, signed if possible by you and a couple of others, inviting people to come and meet over coffee and cakes one evening, with about a week’s notice.
+The best thing to do is to put out a letter like the one shown on this page, and downloadable here, signed if possible by you and a couple of others, inviting people to come and meet over coffee and cakes one evening, with about a week’s notice.
 The letter has a response device and so you’ll have some idea who’s coming.

 When they come, after a bit of chat and getting to know each other, suggest the idea of a Street Association and talk about what you might all do together – e.g. organising to find out who has needs and who can help them; collect lots of contact details and maybe start a Facebook or WhatsApp group for the street.
-As things open up post lock-down, maybe begin to organise a coffee morning, watch a movie together, put on a Christmas party, a picnic, quiz evening, fish and chips supper, a kid’s activity in the park, barbecue, etc. Get a date for the first one and share tasks (such as producing a leaflet, bringing food, talking to neighbours, etc).
+A Jubilee street party would obviously be a great start (see here for more detail about what’s involved).
+Later, you could organise a coffee morning, watch a movie together, put on a Christmas party, a picnic, quiz evening, fish and chips supper, a kid’s activity in the park, barbecue, etc. Get a date for the first one and share tasks (such as producing a leaflet, bringing food, talking to neighbours, etc).
 Then you’re airborne!

 Window stickers (also usable as car stickers) can be downloaded.
 It’s good to hand them out at the first meeting and ask people to put them up ‘tonight’ so that the street knows something is happening!
 They look like this: